Ruphasa/sea-catering/README.md

+`note : I rush this code in one go so i just need 1 commit :)`

 ## SEA Catering Website
 Welcome to the SEA Catering Website, a Laravel-based application for managing catering services, including user dashboards and admin functionalities.
 This README provides detailed instructions to set up and run the application on your local machine.